ianmaclarty/amulet/sphinx/math.rst

 Quaternions
 -----------

-Quaternions are useful for representing and manipulating 3D rotations.
+Quaternions are useful for representing 3D rotations.

 .. _quat-cons:

 Constructing quaternions
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Use the ``quat`` function to construct a quaternion.
+The ``quat`` function is used to construct quaternions.
 Pass an angle (in radians) and a unit 3D vector to construct
 a quaternion that represents a rotation about that axis.
 For example: